colaberry/trust-before-intelligence-book/manuscript/16_glossary.md

 - **AI:** Artificial Intelligence — The simulation of human intelligence processes by computer systems, including learning, reasoning, and self-correction.

+- **APM:** Application Performance Monitoring — Tools and practices for monitoring software application performance, availability, and user experience in real-time.

 - **API:** Application Programming Interface — A set of protocols and tools that allow different software applications to communicate with each other.

 - **BI:** Business Intelligence — Technologies, practices, and strategies for collecting, integrating, analyzing, and presenting business data to support better decision-making.